tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

 If you would also like to help, here is the [GoFundMe](https://www.gofundme.com/f/childress-covid-care?utm_source=customer&utm_medium=copy_link-tip&utm_campaign=p_cp+share-sheet) to support them.
 Thank you.

+## Update as of July 17, 2020

+Last month, Patrick Childress passed away, roughly 3 weeks after being admitted to the hospital.
+Rebecca was allowed to see him, say her goodbye and let him go.
+She said that everything is OK now, he can go and she will catch up with him someday again, and that they would have fun together again someday.
+Her farewell brought tears to my eyes.

+The [GoFundMe](https://www.gofundme.com/f/childress-covid-care?utm_source=customer&utm_medium=copy_link-tip&utm_campaign=p_cp+share-sheet) continues to provide updates since his passing if you want to learn more about how Rebecca is doing and the status of their [website](http://whereisbrickhouse.com/) and Youtube Channel.

 {% assign pwimg="brown-leather-duffel-bag" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}